Cincinnati Reds: 1941–1969

 Under Howsam's administration starting in the late 1960s, all players coming to the Reds were required to shave and cut their hair for the next three decades in order to present the team as wholesome in an era of turmoil.
-The rule was controversial, but persisted well into the ownership of Marge Schott.
+The rule was controversial, but persisted well into the ownership of Marge Schott, echoing the New York Yankees policy that persisted until February 2025.
 On at least one occasion, in the early 1980s, enforcement of this rule lost the Reds the services of star reliever and Ohio native Rollie Fingers, who would not shave his trademark handlebar mustache in order to join the team.
 The rule was not officially rescinded until 1999, when the Reds traded for slugger Greg Vaughn, who had a goatee.
-The New York Yankees continue to have a similar rule today, although Yankees players are permitted to have mustaches.
-Much like when players leave the Yankees today, players who left the Reds took advantage with their new teams; Pete Rose, for instance, grew his hair out much longer than would be allowed by the Reds once he signed with the Philadelphia Phillies in 1979.
+Much like when players would depart the Yankees, players who left the Reds took advantage with their new teams; Pete Rose, for instance, grew his hair out much longer than would be allowed by the Reds once he signed with the Philadelphia Phillies in 1979.

 The Reds' rules also included conservative uniforms.
 In Major League Baseball, a club generally provides most of the equipment and clothing needed for play.
 However, players are required to supply their gloves and shoes themselves.
 Many players enter into sponsorship arrangements with shoe manufacturers, but until the mid-1980s, the Reds had a strict rule requiring players to wear only plain black shoes with no prominent logo.
 Reds players decried what they considered to be the boring color choice, as well as the denial of the opportunity to earn more money through shoe contracts.
 In 1985, a compromise was struck in which players could paint red marks on their black shoes and were allowed to wear all-red shoes the following year.